Lake Toba

-Lake Toba is the site of a supervolcanic eruption estimated at VEI 8 that occurred 69,000 to 77,000 years ago, representing a climate-changing event.
-Recent advances in dating methods suggest a more accurate eruption date of 74,000 years ago.
+Lake Toba is the site of a supervolcanic eruption estimated at VEI 8 that occurred 69,000 to 77,000 years ago, temporarily changing the earth's climate.
+Recent advances in dating methods suggest a more precise eruption date of 74,000 years ago.
 It is the largest-known explosive eruption on Earth in the last 25 million years.

-According to the Toba catastrophe theory, the eruption had global consequences for human populations as it killed most humans living at that time and is believed to have created a population bottleneck in central east Africa and India, which affects the genetic make-up of the human worldwide population to the present.
-A recent study has cast doubt on this theory and found no evidence of substantial changes in global population.
+A theory known as the Toba catastrophe theory postulates that this event held global consequences for Earth's human population.
+As the eruption likely would have killed most humans along with many other creatures living at the time, the theory suggests, it could account for an apparent population bottleneck in central east Africa and India around that time.
+A catastrophic loss of genetic diversity would affect the genetic make-up of humans worldwide, affecting human evolution to the present.
+More recent studies have cast doubt on this theory, as no evidence has emerged of lasting reductions in populations of humans and other fauna at the time.
+Other possibilities exist, including migration patterns, to account for apparent reductions in human genetic diversity.

-It was also suggested that the eruption of the Toba Caldera led to a volcanic winter with a worldwide decrease in temperature between 3 and 5 C-change, and up to 15 C-change at higher latitudes.
-Additional studies in Lake Malawi in East Africa show significant amounts of ash being deposited from the Toba Caldera eruptions, even at that great distance, but little indication of a significant climatic effect in East Africa.
+It has also been suggested that the eruption of the Toba Caldera led to a volcanic winter with a worldwide decrease in temperature between 3 and 5 C-change, and up to 15 C-change at higher latitudes.
+Additional studies in Lake Malawi in East Africa show significant amounts of ash deposits from the Toba Caldera eruptions even at that great distance, yet little indication of a significant climatic effect in East Africa.